-Oval Edge Form XXI, a bronze from Kavanagh’s Oval Edge Form series, was installed on the terrace of a New York apartment where floor-to-ceiling glass walls enable viewing it from all interior rooms.
+Oval Edge Form XXI, a bronze from Kavanagh’s Oval Edge Form series, was installed on the terrace of a New York apartment where floor to ceiling glass walls enable viewing it from all interior rooms.

-Two of Kavanagh’s carvings from her Ancient Musings series inspired by carvings of mid-Neolithic to early Bronze Age people living between the Danube river valley and the Mediterranean from 5200-1200 BCE, were sold to collectors in New York and Westport.
+Two of Kavanagh’s carvings from her Ancient Musings series inspired by carvings of mid-Neolithic to early Bronze Age people living between the Danube river valley and the Mediterranean from 5200-1200 BCE, were sold to collectors in New York and Westport, CT.
 According to archaeologists, the surroundings and societies of these people were bequests of a Mother Goddess who governed all aspects of their lives.
 The hieroglyphs they carved were components of a complete ideological system that survived well into the early Christian era.
 As a modernist sculptor, Kavanagh was intrigued by how “modern” their iconography appears.

 FERTILITY – Snakes winding across double eggs symbolize nuclear life force and coming into being within a swirling cosmos.

 REGENERATION – This mandala evokes the lunar cycle and the regenerative role of the Mother Goddess in the cycles of birth, death, and rebirth.